zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-data-access-easy-2.md

 protected override void Down(MigrationBuilder migrationBuilder)
 ```

 These two methods will be executed during database updates ("Up" when applying a migration and "Down" when removing it).
 We should be sure that if, for example, we want to change how we store the data of a name, unifying two columns.
-We make a new column be generated, the data is migrated from the previous ones to the new one, and then the previous ones are deleted, so that we do not have a loss of data.
+We let a new column be generated, the data is migrated from the previous ones to the new one, and then the previous ones are deleted, so that we do not have a loss of data.
 In any case, whenever the migration has the possibility of a loss of information, the Entity Framework Core will notify us with the message:

 <img src="https://www.FixedBuffer.com/wp-content/uploads/2018/09/mensaje.png" alt="Entity Framework Core">